 iii.
 Scoring against the Corporate Plan Priorities and Other Issues iv.
 Cost and Funding Profile v.
-Additional Revenue Budget impact of the Project
+Additional Revenue Budget impact of the Project Lifetime revenue costs for the project vi.
+Consultation

 To ensure that projects are appraised on a consistent and objective basis and are aligned to Corporate Plan priorities.
 Other important issues that are not specifically mentioned in the Corporate Plan are also taken into account e.g. Health and Safety and Risk Management issues.
 Weightings are applied to the scores with Corporate Plan priorities and statutory requirements carrying the most weight.